SPARC-X/SPARC-X-API/paper/paper.md

 codes.
 The philosophy of the SPARC-X project is to provide codes that are highly efficient and portable (i.e., straightforward to install and use across various computational environments).
-The codes also seek to be user-friendly and developer-friendly to facilitate the implementation of new algorithms.
+The codes also seek to be both user- and developer-friendly to facilitate the implementation of new algorithms.
 In line with this, SPARC-X offers real-space DFT algorithms through two implementations: 1) Matlab-based M-SPARC [@xu_m-sparc-1.0_2020; @zhang_m-sparc-2.0_2023] for algorithm